In The Shadow of Magic Mountain

 “Theirs is a fascinating tale.
 Outside the pages of the Manns’ own memoirs and essays, or of Klaus’s deeply personal fiction, it’s hard to imagine it more sympathetically told.

-Available in hardcover
+Available in paperback, hardcover or ebook from: